-Through our FY 2017 Annual MTW Plan, HACSB obtained HUD approval to modify this activity to allow us to implement a survey system that will collect information from Term-Limited Lease Assistance families at exit and annually for two years after assistance has concluded.
+In order to learn more about the impacts of this activity post-assistance and to guide future policy changes, HACSB will implement a survey system that will collect information from Term-Limited Lease Assistance families at exit and annually for two years after assistance has concluded.
+The survey will collect much of the same information that is gathered during a biennial recertification for current participants, as well as information about the family's housing, employment, education/job training status, and other information.
 Although participation in the survey will be voluntary, we will provide a monetary incentive for families to complete the survey.
 Families will receive the incentive payment only upon completion of each survey.
 HACSB will exercise its MTW single-fund flexibility to implement this change.
-HACSB is working with Loma Linda University to implement this modification.